facebookresearch/Mephisto/packages/mephisto-task/README.md

 The `useMephisoTask` React hook exposes the following fields:

 ### `taskConfig`
-A config object passed from the backend.
+An arbitrary task-specific config object passed from the backend.

 Example:
 ```json